Last updated on November 20, 2022

 paint mona lisa

-My advice is to buy a ticket online in advance.
-Also what’s very important – they say you need to have printed version of the ticket, which I found extremely strange.
-It’s not that easy to find copy places now days, as everything is electronic.
-So, I managed to have a printed ticket but guess what.. most of people entered with their mobile ticket.
-Anyway you never know and I do not want to risk.
-If you have luggage take the right entrance, as you will need an extra search.
-Locks are free and conveniently located.
+Also what’s very important – they say you need to have a printed version of the ticket, which I found extremely strange.
+It’s not easy to find printers nowdays in a digital world.
+Anyway – MOBILE ticket is sufficient.
+Nobody checked the printed one.
+If you have luggage go through the main entrance, as you will need an extra checkup.
+Locks are free and conveniently located at the premises.

 Don’t forget to get a map of the place, it’s easier to detect parts of the museum you want to explore.
 Remember you won’t be able to visit the whole museum at once.
-It’s to big and honestly if you want to pay attention to the paintings you simply won’t have enough time.
-Not all the rooms are crowded but you will notice when getting close to Mona Lisa.
-Be prepared you’ll have to remain in extreme squeeze waiting to get closer Mona Lisa.
-While the people are moving toward this painting you are actually being torn by crowd.
+IT IS SERIOUSLY HUGE!
+Not all the rooms are crowded but while getting closer to Mona Lisa section, you will notice the area is more busy.
+Be prepared you’ll have to squeeze while moving toward Mona Lisa painting.
+Just before the room you are being torn by the crowd!
 The staff lets people out in the front and secure they are not getting to close to the painting.
 This was incredible experience but I wouldn’t do it again.
 After being released from the crowd I was mainly happy it’s already behind me.

 Chateau de Fontainebleau is one of the most interesting destination near Paris.
 It’s an overwhelming palace located 65 km southeast of Paris.
 The restoration made between 1964-1968 made the château welcomes around half million visitors per year.
 The rooms that date from the 16th century are among the most breathtaking in France.
 There are 1530 rooms in the château and 4 museums where you can find the Marie Antoinette’s Turkish boudoir, the imperial theater of Napoleon III and Napoleon I’s opulent throne room.

-It was an amazing day for me, it wasn’t just visiting the chateau but having a great lunch near the place and enjoying it’s beautiful gardens.
-I have never seen such huge carps in the surrounding water.
-Naturally, there was a gold fish among those monsters.
-Take a look at the gardens and the chateau from a perspective, it’s breathtaking.
+It was an amazing day for me, it wasn’t just visiting the chateau but having a great lunch in this stunning place, being surrounded by most beautiful gardens.
+I have never seen such huge carps in ponds.
+Of course, there was a gold fish among those monsters.
+The view of the gardens and the chateau from a further perspective is breathtaking!

 Château de Fontainebleau